FlavScents AInsights Entry for Cyclotene (CAS: 765-70-8)

 2. Sensory Profile

-Cyclotene is known for its rich, sweet, and caramel-like odor, often described as reminiscent of maple syrup or burnt sugar.
-It has a moderate intensity and is typically used as an impact note in flavor formulations.
-The taste threshold is relatively low, allowing it to impart a noticeable sweetness even at minimal concentrations.
+Cyclotene is known for its sweet, caramel-like aroma with nuances of maple and burnt sugar.
+It is often described as having a moderate intensity and good diffusion, making it a valuable impact note in flavor compositions.
+The taste threshold of cyclotene is relatively low, allowing it to impart a noticeable flavor even at minimal concentrations.
+It is typically used to enhance the sweetness and depth of flavors, acting as both an impact note and a background realism enhancer.

 Citation hooks: FlavScents; peer-reviewed sensory literature